 Everyone needs a little indulgence now and then, but if you want to indulge like a pro, take a leaf out of the royal book and make your dinner reservation (or lunch or breakfast or all three), a truly extravagant affair.

-From hotel dining rooms still frequented by the Queen to exquisitely-designed restaurants dripping in luxury, Britain has plenty of seriously sumptuous spots in which to dine.
+From hotel dining rooms that were frequented by the Queen to exquisitely-designed restaurants dripping in luxury, Britain has plenty of seriously sumptuous spots in which to dine.

 Here are 10 of the most impressive.